 1. Installating Kodi onto a Raspberry Pi 3

-If you want to use your Raspberry Pi as a media centre, there are a number of purpose-built OS’ to help you get started.
-Our favourite is Raspbmc, a version of Kodi (formerly XBMC) optimized for the Pi, although Plex users might want to consider RasPlex, a similarly-designed offering from the makers of the media server software.
+If you want to use your Raspberry Pi as a media centre, there are a number of purpose-built OSes to help you get started.
+Our favourite is OSMC, a version of Kodi (formerly XBMC) optimised for the Pi.

-However, as the Pi doesn’t have onboard Wi-Fi, you’ll need a USB adapter/dongle.
+However, as the Pi Zero doesn’t have onboard Wi-Fi, for this model you’ll need a USB adapter/dongle.
 Linux, and the Raspberry Pi in particular, can be very fussy about which adapters it works with, so make sure to check out this list of compatible models and purchase a new one if necessary.